Simulation Study of the Space Charge Limit in Heavy-ion Synchrotrons: Introduction

 The six arcs in SIS100 are optimised for the collimation of stripping losses in heavy-ion beams.
 The straight sections in between are used for the rf cavities and injection/extraction as well as laser cooling of selected ion beams \cite{Eidam2018}.
 For the generation and subsequent storage of secondary beams downstream, the SIS100 should accelerate primary ion beams from protons up to uranium.
-In our studies we focus on the heavy-ion design intensities and cycles, with the goal to determine the space charge limit and identify knobs for its optimisations.
+In our studies we focus on the heavy-ion design intensities and cycles, with the goal to determine the space charge limit and identify knobs to increase it.

-The bunches are injected from the existing SIS18 synchrotron at a maximum repetition rate of \SI{2.7}{\hertz}.
+The bunches are injected from the existing SIS18 synchrotron \cite{sis18,BOINEFRANKENHEIM2018122} at a maximum repetition rate of \SI{2.7}{\hertz} \cite{Spiller:2014qqa}.
 In the SIS100 space charge effects will play an important role especially during the long (approx \SI{1}{\second}) accumulation plateau at the lowest (injection) energy, which is \SI{200}{\mega\electronvolt/u} for U${}^{28+}$ ions, chosen as a reference case in this study.
 After acceleration (up to \SI{2.7}{\giga\electronvolt/u} for U${}^{28+}$) the beam is either extracted slowly over one or more seconds or re-bunched and compressed before fast extraction.

-Heavy ion beams fill approximately half of the available transverse SIS100 aperture at injection energy.
+At injection energy, heavy-ion beams fill up to approximately half of the transverse size of the SIS100 vacuum tube aperture.
 Besides direct space charge forces also image forces from the elliptical beam pipe can modify the incoherent tune shifts and will be included in future simulation models.
 In the present contribution we focus on the effect of direct space charge and neglect the wall impedance.